Look, I get it. I know that you’re attached, and you don’t want to let it go.

 Those words will be standardized using the Pinyin spelling.
 You can help the revolution by using the correct words now.

 If you have any questions about anything that I wrote in this article, please post your comment below.
 I know it’s a confusing subject, but I’ll do my best to clarify things for you!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.